Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with others.

 Both creatures bites can induce allergic reactions.
 They appear immediately after exposure or later, as body chemistry affects the timing of the reaction.
 The comparison between the two might surprise you.

 What also might surprise you is that mosquito bites are far more dangerous than bed bug bites.
+More people are spending times outdoors after a long Covid-19 caused pandemic.
+With this comes exposure to biting pets and plants.
+Both which cause rashes.

 Mosquito bites appear in isolation, grow quickly, and resolve themselves.
 It's less likely to be bed bugs when there are only a few red areas.
 Resist the urge to scratch to prevent misdiagnosis of your rash.